DeepakNIET/Admin_Dashboard_reactapp/README.md

-# 🖥️ React Admin Dashboard
+# 🖥️ Admin Dashboard ReactAPP

 A modern, responsive Admin Dashboard built with **React.js** and **Material-UI** to manage and visualize data efficiently.
 This project demonstrates frontend design skills, UI/UX best practices, and integration of reusable components for real-world applications.